team-exor/generic-seeder/README.md

 ./dnsseed -h dnsseed.example.com -n vps.example.com
 ```

-If you want the DNS server to report SOA records, please provide an
-e-mail address (with the @ part replaced by .) using -m.
+If you want the DNS server to report SOA records, please provide an e-mail address using -m.

 USAGE: CLOUDFLARE API MODE
 --------------------------